cisnux-seed/jedi-planner/README.md

 - **Project Organization**: Group tasks by tagging for better-organization.
 - **Due Dates**: Set due dates for tasks to keep track of deadlines.
 - **Search and Filter**: Quickly find tasks using search and filter options.
-- **User Authentication**: Secure user authentication to protect your data by implementing JWT.
+- **User Authentication**: Secure user authentication to protect your data.

 ## Technologies Used